mmbman/Katagiri/1986-03-08-Triple-Treasure-Lecture-1.md

 ### Summary

-Taking refuge in the Triple Treasure – buddha, dharma, and sangha – is the foundation of the Buddhist Precepts and Buddhist practice. *Buddha* is awareness or the universe, *dharma* is the teaching of the universe, and *sangha* is the community that makes the universe and its teaching alive in their lives. *Taking refuge* is spiritual communion with Buddha, which is interactive appeal and response with the universe.
+Taking refuge in the Triple Treasure – buddha, dharma, and sangha – is the foundation of the Buddhist Precepts and Buddhist practice. *Buddha* is awareness or the universe, *dharma* is the teaching of the universe, and *sangha* is the community that makes the universe and its teaching alive in their lives. *Taking refuge* is spiritual communion with Buddha, which is “interacting communion of appeal and response” with the universe.
 We need to awaken to the depth of existence, and transmit that awakening to future generations; to do this, we must accept others’ lives as the content of our lives.
 The nature of prayer and the meaning of legendary bodhisattvas is also discussed, and there is some clarification of what *ritual* means in Buddhism.

 ### Transcript